martinthomson/key-consistency/draft-wood-key-consistency.md

 Privacy Pass ecosystem, more discussion can be found at {{PRIVACY-PASS-ARCH}}.
 Setting a minimum validity period limits the ability of a server to rotate keys, but also limits the rate of key rotation.

-# Key-Based Encryption {#kbe}
+# Separate Consistency Verification

 The other schemes described here all attempt to directly limit the number of keys that a client might accept.
 However, by changing how keys are used, clients can impose costs on servers that might discourage key diversity.

+Protocols that have distinctly separate processes for acquiring and using keys might benefit from moving consistency checks to the usage part of the protocol.
+Correctness might be guaranteed through a relatively simple process, such obtaining keys directly from a server.
+A separate correctness check is then applied before keys are used.

+## Independent Verification {#civ}

+Anonymous queries to verify key consistency can be used prior to use of keys.
+A request for the current key (or limited set of keys) will reveal if the key that was acquired is different than the original.
+If the key that was originally obtained is not included, the client can abort any use of the key.

+It is important that any validation process not carry any information that might tie it to the original key discovery process or that the system providing verification be trusted.
+A proxy (see
+{{proxy-based}}) might be sufficient for providing anonymity, though more robust anonymity protections (see {{anon-discovery}}) could provide stronger guarantees.
+Querying a database (see
+{{external-db-based}}) might provide independent verification if that database can be trusted not to provide answers that change based on client identity.

+## Key-Based Encryption {#kbe}

 Key-based encryption has a client encrypt the information that it sends to a server, such as a token or signed object generated with the server keys.
-This encryption uses a key derived from the key configuration and the client does not include any form of key identifier along with the encrypted information.
-If the derivation uses a pre-image resistant function (like HKDF), the server can only decrypt the information if it knows the key configuration.
+This encryption uses a key derived from the key configuration, specifically not including any form of key identifier along with the encrypted information.
+If key derivation for the encryption uses a pre-image resistant function (like HKDF), the server can only decrypt the information if it knows the key configuration.
 As there is no information the server can use to identify which key was used, it is forced to perform trial decryption if it wants to use multiple keys.

 These costs are only linear in terms of the number of active keys.
 This doesn't prevent the use of multiple keys, it only makes their use incrementally more expensive.
 Trial decryption costs can be increased by choosing a time- or memory-hard function such as {{?ARGON2=I-D.irtf-cfrg-argon2}} to generate keys.

+Encrypting this way could provide better latency properties than a separate check.

 # Future Work